digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-2-ifs.rst

 |CodingEx| **Coding Exercise**

-   Run the ``TestNumbers`` program a couple times until you see all the possible outputs.
+   Run the ``E03TestNumbers`` program a couple times until you see all the possible outputs.
 It prints out whether a random number is positive or equal to 0.
 Add another if statement that tests if it is a negative number.

 .. note::